Why Do I Have Urinary Bladder Retention After General Anesthesia?

 You can't go home until you pee.— Hospital recovery room staff around the world

 Urinating may seem like a simple enough condition to meet before leaving the hospital.
 Many people, however, find it difficult to empty their bladder after surgery.
-This frustrating condition is called POUR, post-operative urinary retention, and it is one of the most common side-effects of general anesthesia.
-It usually resolves with minor interventions, but some cases may result in over-distended bladders, urinary tract infections, and hospital admissions.
+This frustrating condition is called POUR, post-operative urinary retention, and it is one of the most common side effects of general anesthesia.
+It usually resolves with only minor interventions, but some cases may result in over-distended bladders, urinary tract infections, and hospital admissions.

 Trouble Urinating After Surgery

 Effect of General Anesthesia on the Bladder Muscles

 General anesthesia becomes safer with each passing decade.
 The medicines used to put a patient under do, however, change how your body works.
 General anesthesia drugs affect brain function and inhibits the autonomic (involuntary) nervous system that triggers urination.
 The result is that the detrusor (bladder muscle) contractions are suppressed or decreased.
 This is an effect of both IV agents and gases used during general anesthesia.

 Am I at Risk of Experiencing Urinary Retention?

 If you meet most of these criteria, you may be at risk of experiencing urinary retention.
 Ask your doctor before surgery about whether the medications you are taking (or will take) put you at higher risk.